Welcome to the iAngels Monthly Deal Digest, a summary of movements in the Israeli startup market.

 On behalf of everyone at iAngels, I’d like to thank you for tuning in to our Israel Deal Digest.
 If you’d like to receive a version direct to your inbox, please subscribe below.

-Massimo is an analyst in the iAngels Investment Team and brings experience in investments and asset management.
-Massimo is passionate about technology and innovation, meeting with the greatest minds and ideas of talented entrepreneurs looking to make an impact.
-At iAngels, Massimo focuses on seed and series A investments and has built special expertise around FinTech.
+Massimo is an investment associate in the iAngels investment team.
+He is passionate about technology & innovation and enjoys working alongside entrepreneurs with disruptive business ideas looking to make an impact.
+At iAngels, Massimo focuses on seed as well as series A, B & C investments and has built special expertise around FinTech, Cybersecurity, Enterprise Software, Environmental Tech, AgriTech and FoodTech.